sambasten/LibraryApplication/README.md

 # LibraryApplication for Github Project, Andela Bootcamp

 This is a Library Application designed using OOP concepts which includes the following classes
- - Book Class : which contains instances of books with a name and author constructor
+ - Book Class : which contains instances of books with a book title and author constructor
  - Libary class: which contains a shelf constructor which is updated with instances of the book class.

 The app also contains the following methods: